usman-369/wallpapers/README.md

 **MIT** License.
 All wallpapers are for **personal** use.

-- 📸 Wallpapers in `static/minecraft/` are original screenshots taken by me
+- 📸 Wallpapers in `static/minecraft/` and `static/colors/` are original assets made by me
 - 🌐 All other wallpapers were collected from various sources across the internet

 If you are the original creator of any image or video and would like credit or removal, please [open an issue](https://github.com/usman-369/wallpapers/issues) and I'll take care of it promptly.